plone/training/docs/volto_customization/schema.md

   },
 ```

 Notice the _variations_ key, in which we can have multiple view templates for a given block.
-Right now its going to use the default one which is the <a target="_blank" href="https://github.com/plone/volto/blob/985e419396b4d00567d12e7e309ea420012e9cc7/src/components/manage/Blocks/Teaser/DefaultBody.jsx#L1">TeaserBlockDefaultBody</a>.
+Right now its going to use the default one which is the [TeaserBlockDefaultBody](https://github.com/plone/volto/blob/985e419396b4d00567d12e7e309ea420012e9cc7/src/components/manage/Blocks/Teaser/DefaultBody.jsx#L1).

 We are going to create a new variation of this teaser block.
 This variation is essential because using it we will create block extensions per teaser.
 Later we can also enhance this variation with the new schema.